Srinivasa-Pradeep/Srinivasa-Pradeep/README.md

 <!-- About me -->
 <p>
 I'm Srinivasa Pradeep S, a Computer Science and Engineering Grade🎓 from PSG iTech 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies.
 I love to explore new technologies and try to solve real-world problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I’m currently learning **[System Design](https://roadmap.sh/system-design)** and working on Machine Learning 🤓.
 </p>

 <!-- Personal Stuffs -->